Opinion dynamics: Statistical physics and beyond: Preliminaries: Concepts and tools

 \subsubsection{Polarization}

-\paragraph{Definitions and aspects of polarization.} Almost all definitions of opinion polarization can be subsumed under the abstract understanding that polarization is the \emph{accentuation of differences}.
-This broad idea relates to various concepts of polarization, as we detail in the following.

-Early works in political science \cite{dimaggio_have_1996} differentiate between four principles that are still useful today: \emph{dispersion}, \emph{bimodality}, \emph{constraint}, and \emph{consolidation}.
-Dispersion and bimodality are about one-dimensional opinion distributions and will be discussed in \sref{sec:polarization_measures}.
-The more dispersed the opinions are in this space, the more accentuated the differences become.
-The more bimodal the distribution of opinions is, the more antagonistic the differences are between two (latent) groups.
-This is also referred to as \emph{bipolarization}.
+\paragraph{Definitions and aspects of polarization.} Almost all definitions of opinion polarization fall under the abstract understanding that polarization is an \emph{accentuation of differences}.
+This broad idea relates to various concepts of polarization.
+Early works in political science \cite{dimaggio_have_1996} differentiate between four principles still used today: \emph{dispersion}, \emph{bimodality}, \emph{constraint}, and \emph{consolidation}.
+Dispersion and bimodality deal with one-dimensional opinion distributions (see \sref{sec:polarization_measures}): The more dispersed the opinions are, the more accentuated their differences become, while the more bimodal the distribution is, the more antagonistic the differences are between two groups (i.e., the bipolarization of \sref{sec:macro_fragmentation}).

-We will discuss {constraint} and {consolidation} principles under \emph{opinion alignment} in \sref{sec:macro:alignment}.
-In short, the constraint principle is about polarization in multidimensional opinions, specifying that a society is more polarized when opinions regarding different topics are correlated.
-The consolidation principle is about accentuated differences between different exogenously given groups (such as supporters of different political parties).
-The principle states that a society is more polarized when opinion become correlated with other characteristics of the individuals.
+We discuss constraint and consolidation principles under \emph{opinion alignment} in \sref{sec:macro:alignment}.
+The constraint principle involves polarization in multidimensional opinions, specifying that a society is more polarized when opinions regarding different topics are correlated.
+The consolidation principle deals with accentuated differences between defined groups (such as supporters of different political parties), stating that a society is more polarized when opinions become correlated with other characteristics of the individuals.
 In \sref{sec:polarization_measures}, we focus on conceptualizing and measuring polarization in a one-dimensional opinion distribution.